Tip-in by Ryan lifts Senators over Bruins 4-3 in overtime

 BOSTON (AP) -- The Ottawa Senators needed a late rally in Game 2 to tie up their Eastern Conference quarterfinal matchup with the Boston Bruins.

-Bobby Ryan scored on a tip-in on a power play 5:43 into overtime, and the Ottawa recovered after giving up a three-goal lead to beat Boston 4-3 Monday night and take a 2-1 edge in the first-round series.
+Bobby Ryan scored on a tip-in on a power play 5:43 into overtime, and Ottawa recovered after giving up a three-goal lead to beat Boston 4-3 Monday night and take a 2-1 edge in the first-round series.

-Just over a minute after Bruins center Riley Nash received a 2-minute penalty for roughing Ryan, Ryan got free in the zone, tapping it in on assists by Kyle Turris and Erik Karlsson.
+Just over a minute after Bruins center Riley Nash received a two-minute penalty for roughing Ryan, Ryan got free in the zone, tapping the puck in on assists by Kyle Turris and Erik Karlsson.
 Mike Hoffman added two goals for Ottawa, with Derick Brassard scoring the other.
 Craig Anderson finished with 17 saves.

 ''I always say that you make your money during the season, but you make your reputation in the playoffs, and right now he's showing everybody that he's a gamer,'' Senators coach Guy Boucher said of Ryan.